inem/favicon/README.md

                 timeout: 5)
 ```

+### Icon object

+Each icon is represented by the `Icon` struct with the following attributes:

+- `url` - Full URL to the icon file
+- `width` - Icon width in pixels (0 if unknown)
+- `height` - Icon height in pixels (0 if unknown)
+- `format` - File format/extension (e.g., 'ico', 'png')

+Icons are sorted by size (larger first) and format priority.

+## Development

+After checking out the repo, run `make setup` to install dependencies.

+You can use the following Makefile commands for development:

+- `make test` - Run tests
+- `make console` - Get an interactive prompt with the gem loaded
+- `make example` - Run the example script
+- `make build` - Build the gem
+- `make install` - Install the gem locally
+- `make up` - Increment patch version (e.g., 0.1.0 → 0.1.1)
+- `make up!` - Increment minor version (e.g., 0.1.1 → 0.2.0)
+- `make push` - Push gem to RubyGems.org (requires permissions)

 ## Requirements

 * [nokogiri](https://github.com/sparklemotion/nokogiri) - for HTML parsing
 * [faraday](https://github.com/lostisland/faraday) - for HTTP requests
+* [faraday-follow_redirects](https://github.com/tisba/faraday-follow-redirects) - for following HTTP redirects

 ## License

 This gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/inem/favicon.